MM-NeRF: Multimodal-Guided 3D Multi-Style Transfer of Neural Radiance Field: Related Work

-\textbf{2D Style Transfer.} Neural image style transfer aims to transfer the style of a reference image to other images using neural networks \cite{gatys2016image}.
-For fast image style transfer, methods based on feed-forward networks formulate style transfer as an optimization problem of neural networks and have made significant progress \cite{johnson2016perceptual, huang2017arbitrary, li2019learning, deng2020arbitrary, svoboda2020two, an2021artflow}.
-In recent years, neural style transfer has gradually expanded from images to videos \cite{huang2017real, ruder2018artistic, wang2020consistent, chen2020optical, deng2021arbitrary}.
+Neural image style transfer aims to transfer the style of a reference image to other images using neural networks \cite{gatys2016image}.
+For fast image style transfer, methods based on feed-forward networks formulate style transfer as an optimization problem and have made significant progress \cite{johnson2016perceptual, huang2017arbitrary, li2019learning, deng2020arbitrary, svoboda2020two, an2021artflow}.
+In recent years, neural style transfer has gradually expanded from images to other modalities \cite{huang2017real, ruder2018artistic, wang2020consistent, chen2020optical, deng2021arbitrary}.